 If your trailer does not have any problems discussed in Step 1, you should examine your camper’s tire conditions.

-Check if the tire has a bent rim, worn treads, or low pressure because these problematic conditions will interfere while you will drive your trailer.
+Check if the tire has a bent rim, worn treads, or low pressure because these problematic conditions will interfere while you drive your trailer.

 A bent tire rim may need an expert’s attention, and it depends on the severity of the damage.
 Sometimes, it might need replacement.